Advanced Study Program

 I am not a U.S. citizen.
 Can I apply?

 Yes.
 If you are currently in the U.S. on a work visa, you are limited to a maximum enrollment of one class.
 If you are an international student attending on a student visa, you are required to enroll full time for at least 36 units of credit and have sufficient funds during your stay.
 To calculate how much your education will cost, go to Tuition & Fees

 When is the application deadline for international applicants?

-An applicant requiring a U.S. student visa should apply at least three months before the semester begins.
-For fall semester, June 1 is the deadline and for spring semester November 1 is the deadline.
+For fall semester, May 1 is the deadline and for spring semester November 1 is the deadline.

 Is there an interview?

 No. Prospective fellows are welcome to contact the director before submitting an application if they have questions or would like advice on their programs.

 If you are a non-native English speaker and your high school or college was not taught in English, you are required to take the TOEFL (Test of English as a Foreign Language), for more information click here.